The $G_2$ geometry of $3$-Sasaki structures: Introduction

 Pausing for a short digression based on this fact, we indicate how the deformation theory of the nearly $\G_2$ structure $\varphi_{\s5}$ may relate to the dynamic stability, transversally understood, of the ASD Einstein orbifold $(N^4,g_N)$.
 Whilst none of the technical details of orbifold stability will be looked at in this paper we draw the picture duplicating the smooth setup.
 The criterium in \cite[thm.1.7]{K1}, see also \cite{KS}, ensures that $(N^4,g_N)$ is dynamically unstable provided there exists $f\in \ker(\Delta^{g_N}-24)$ satisfying $\int_Nf^3\vol_N \neq 0$, in which case the infinitesimal $\G_2$ deformation $\varepsilon(f)$ is obstructed to second order.

 Note that on Hermitian symmetric spaces of arbitrary dimension cubic integrals for eigenfunctions of the scalar Laplacian with eigenvalue twice the Einstein constant, or equivalently Killing potentials, have been explicitly computed in \cite{HMW} by the Duistermaat-Heckmann localisation formula.
 Based on this we obtain a new geometric proof for the $\G_2$ rigidity of the Aloff-Wallach space, previously considered in \cite{NS,DWI}. \begin{rema} It is an open problem to decide if small time Einstein deformations of $g_{\s5}$ coincide with $\G_2$-deformations of $\varphi_{\s5}$.
 This is the case at order $1$ by part (i) in Theorem \ref{main1}.
-It is however unclear if even at second order the obstruction to Einstein deformation as developed in \cite{Ko1} is the same as the obstruction to $\G_2$ deformation given by $\mathbb{K}$.
+It is however unclear if even at second order the obstruction to Einstein deformation as developed in \cite{Ko1} is the same as the obstruction to $\G_2$ deformation given by $\mathbf{K}$.
 Evidence that may not be automatically true is provided by the metric $g$ which is rigid as a $3$-Sasaki metric \cite{PP}; however $g$ admits deformations through Sasaki-Einstein metrics \cite{Coev1,coev2}.
 This contrasts with small time Einstein deformations of K\"ahler metrics, which stay K\"ahler provided certain topological conditions are satisfied, see \cite{Koiso3}.
 In particular the Einstein rigidity of $g_{\s5}$ on the Aloff-Wallach space $N(1,1)$ remains an open problem. \end{rema} Recall that an Einstein metric with Einstein constant $E$ is called linearly unstable \cite{Koiso1980} if its Lichnerowicz Laplacian $\Delta_L$ acting on TT tensors admits eigenvalues smaller than $2E$.
 If that is the case the direct sum of the eigenspaces corresponding to such eigenvalues is called the space of destabilising directions.
-From general principles, see \cite{Besse,WW1}, the Einstein metric $g_{\s5}$ is linearly unstable.
+From general principles, see \cite{Besse}[Fig.9.72], the Einstein metric $g_{\s5}$ is linearly unstable; see \cite{WW1} for a rigorous explanation of this fact.

 The techniques used to obtain part (i) in Theorem \ref{main1} generalise to precisely measure instability for the second Einstein metric $g_{\s5}$ built from the $3$-Sasaki structure $(g,\xi)$ on $M$ as follows. \begin{teo} Assume that $g$ does not have constant sectional curvature.
 The space of destabilising directions for $g_{\s5}$ is canonically isomorphic to